You guys! I am so in love with this dress!! Remember when I wore it a few weeks ago? Well, now it’s warm enough to forget about the jacket – yay!

 Now you are ready to start manipulating your pattern pieces.

-Tape skirt back and skirt front pieces together temporarily.
+Tape skirt back and skirt front pieces together temporarily at the side seam (you’ll need to turn the back piece over).

 Add some pattern paper to the skirt back piece and tape in place.
-Mark your new hem, in my case 31 ¼ inches from the center back of the waist to the hem (on the fold side of the pattern piece).
+Mark your new hem, in my case 31 ¼ inches from the centre back of the waist to the hem (on the fold/centre back side of the pattern piece).

-On the skirt front, measure and mark 19 ¼ inches from the center front of the pattern piece to the hem (on the button placket side of the pattern piece).
+On the skirt front, measure and mark 19 ¼ inches from the centre front of the pattern piece to the hem (on the button placket side of the pattern piece).

 Once you are satisfied with the new curved hem, cut the pattern piece.

 Carefully, remove the tape holding the front and back skirt pieces together.
 You just completed the first step in altering the skirt pieces.
-You should now have a skirt back pattern piece that looks like the above.
+The front piece is all done, and you should now have a skirt back pattern piece that looks like the above (I flipped mine back to the right side up).

 We are going to use the slash and spread method to increase the fullness of the skirt back and add some flare to the skirt.
 This method will maintain the proportions of the skirt.

-Divide the waist measurement on the back skirt pattern by three (for three slashed), and draw a perpendicular line from the waist to the hem.
+Divide the waist measurement on the back skirt pattern by four, and draw three perpendicular slash lines from the waist to the hem.

 Cut the pattern along these three lines from the hemline to the waist but don’t snip it off completely at the waist.